 The way we see it – there will always be people who enjoy the darker style of coffee, and it’s up to us to give them something that tastes great, which is also responsibly sourced.
 Otherwise, dark roast coffee will always go hand-in-hand with people who aren’t getting a fair cut for the coffees they produce.
 We’d like to avoid that, which is why we developed The Rich Roast.

 The Rich Roast comes from a cooperative of farmers in the Planadas region of Tolima, Colombia.
 Whether you’re after a bit of old school coffee nostalgia, or just like darker coffee, it’s our solution – with notes of black cherry and bittersweet cocoa.
 Shortly after its launch, The Rich Roast won 2 stars in the 2021 Great Taste Awards, which really means a lot to us.
 Hopefully, it will show coffee lovers out there that there’s a place in the world for a speciality dark roast, and that it’s something to celebrate.

-Want to try The Rich Roast?
+Want to try The Rich Roast and other strong-tasting coffee beans?
 Shop here.